Midnight Magic (album)

 Midnight Magic is the seventh studio album by the musical group the Commodores, released in 1979.
-The album was certified Gold in the UK by the BPI.
+It was certified Gold in the UK by the BPI.
+Midnight Magic was nominated for a Grammy Award in the category of Best R&B Performance by a Duo, Group or Chorus.

 Critical reception

-The New York Times stated "the Commodores, too, have their disco‐dance numbers.
-But this group's principal appeal would seem to be its ability to come up with classy “makeout” music.
+The New York Times stated that "the Commodores, too, have their disco‐dance numbers.
+But this group's principal appeal would seem to be its ability to come up with classy 'makeout' music.
 The new Midnight Magic, which is moving up the album charts quickly, will disappoint no one in search of just that.
-And as usual, the Commodores’ ability to span a wide stylistic range and to avoid some of the more tired cliches of black vocal instrumental groups is extremely refreshing.
+And as usual, the Commodores' ability to span a wide stylistic range and to avoid some of the more tired cliches of black vocal instrumental groups is extremely refreshing."
 Smash Hits called it, "solid professional funk, but still faceless and only moderately entertaining - mainly because of a distinct threadbareness in the melody department."

-Midnight Magic was Grammy nominated in the category of Best R&B Performance by a Duo, Group or Chorus.
+The Bay State Banner noted that "the vocals, it is true, are rather toneless—grouped together in the mix, the textural interest of a single throat is erased—but the rhythm section plays with verve through unusual chordings that oddly parallel the vocal register."